Nathan Barnatt: Career

 Barnatt appeared on Comedy Central's The Gong Show with Dave Attell in 2008, on Comedy Central's Ghosts/Aliens pilot in 2009, and on This Show Will Get You High in 2010.
-In 2012, Barnatt developed a show with Adult Swim based on his Keith Apicary character called Youth Large.
-The Youth Large pilot was written by Barnatt, his brother Seth, and Paul Cummings (who is also the director).
+In 2012, Barnatt began developing a show with Adult Swim based on his Keith Apicary character called Youth Large.
+The Youth Large pilot was written by Barnatt, his younger brother Seth, and Paul Cummings (who is also the director).
 However, Adult Swim passed on the pilot but it was released online in August 2014.
 Since then, Barnatt has sold shows to television networks Nickelodeon, Amazon, Comedy Central, Fox and Viceland.

 Barnatt is a performer at the Upright Citizens Brigade theater in Hollywood California.
 He is also an amateur dancer, as displayed in his videos including a Kimberly Cole audition session.

 His popularity in the Kimberly Cole audition video has led him to appear in the music video for Kimberly Cole's "U Make Me Wanna" in his Keith Apicary character.
 Barnatt also appeared in character in a music video for "Let It Roll" by Flo Rida and "Paradise" by Laidback Luke.
 He appears in character in the music video for "Freestyle" by country music group Lady Antebellum.

 In 2012, Barnatt was featured on the front cover of LA Weekly magazine, covering his success on YouTube.
 In 2013, Barnatt provided voice work on the Animation Domination show High School USA! as one of the main characters, Lamort Blackstein.

 In 2015, Barnatt played a police officer in the music video for "Sugar" by Robin Schulz.

 In June 2016, Barnatt appeared as a guest on the Let's Play webseries Game Grumps.
 In November 2016, Barnatt appeared in an episode of James & Mike Mondays, alongside James Rolfe, whom he worked with on Rolfe's 2014 film Angry Video Game Nerd: The Movie.
 On December 20, 2016, he again appeared as his character Keith Apicary in a Christmas episode of the Angry Video Game Nerd episode where he dresses up as Will Ferrell's character from Elf in order to secure Santa's gifts, and he and the Nerd play a variety of games with different Sega Genesis accessories while destroying the set in a slapstick fashion.
 He also appears in a short film by James Rolfe called "Flying Fuckernauts vs. the Astro Bastards" as one of two Fuckernauts, alongside Rolfe.

+In January 2017 appeared in the music video "Summer" by Marshmello with Lele Pons.
+Playing the role of a manager for a roller rink where Marshmello is an employee in the music video.